 - In the absence of a certificate, individuals will need to complete an English test which produces a certificate of the Level A.2 of the CEFR

 If you reside in Dublin

 You can submit your application and all supporting documents online, including the payment of registration fees.
-You will need to send your original valid passport, original Irish Registration Card (IRP) and a copy of the acknowledgement email to the Immigration Services by registered post.
+Once complete follow the email instructions.
+You will need to send your original Irish Registration Card (IRP) and a copy of the acknowledgement email to the Immigration Services by registered post.

 If you reside outside of Dublin

 You will need to book an appointment at your local GNIB office.